dmbarbour/glas/docs/GlasCLI.md

         type Step = init:Params | step:State -> [Effects] (halt:Result | step:State) | Fail

 In context of the console application, this process starts with `init:["List", "Of", "Args"]` and finishes with `halt:ExitCode`.
 The ExitCode should be a short bitstring representing a 32-bit integer.
 Between init and halt, the process may commit any number of intermediate steps, forwarding the State value.

+### Scalable Applications

+For robust concurrency and incremental computing, favor the 'proc' header.

+        proc:(do:Process, Annotations)

+Design of 'proc' is ongoing within the [glas applications](GlasApps.md) document.
+The core idea is to expose and manage control flow and communication to support robust optimizations.
+Every proc is equivalent to a 'prog' app step function, so use of 'proc' should primarily impact performance and scalability.

-### Macros
+### Application Macros

 Application macros are distinguished by the 'macro' header.